Weser: sportive tour, Hann. Münden – Bremen

 6. day Hoya - Bremen 70 km

-You will reach today’s first stop in no time: the horsemen’s town Verden.
+You will reach today’s first stop in short time: the horsemen’s town Verden.
 A wide panorama, meadows like green carpets, wind mills and farms scattered here and there invite to take many pictures along the route.
 Past a stork haven you get closer and closer to Bremen.
-If you are lucky, the Town Musicians of Bremen already greet you from the distance, but you should in every case make a stop in front of the bronze statue by the city hall.
+If you are lucky, the Town Musicians of Bremen already greet you from the distance, but you should in every case make a stop in front of the bronze statue at the city hall.

 7. day Departing from Bremen

 Your rental bikes can be left at the hotel.
 It is possible to travel back to Hann.
 Münden by train or to book our back transfer (daily at 3 p.m.).

 Individual tours: Here you decide when and with whom you would like to travel.
 We provide you with detailed tour documents and practical planning tips, and you enjoy our all-in, worry-free package with separate luggage transport throughout your tour.

 Guided tours: You can simply get on your bike and enjoy a group holiday (8–20 participants).
 Your tour guide will take care of everything, and your luggage will be transported separately.